CNC Turning: Custom CNC Turning Services in China

 Powder Coating

-An electrostatically applied powder cured to form a finish that is tougher than conventional paint.
+An electrostatically applied powder dried to provide a finish that is stronger than regular paint.

 Electrophoresis